 Click any of the thumbnails below to view a larger image.

-The photos below were taken by John in the dining room, also a boarding pass and a couple of photos taken fter the fire (although these two are not all that clear)
+The photos below were taken by John in the dining room, also a boarding pass and a couple of photos taken fter the fire.

 Many thanks to John Proffitt for his contribution to the site

 Regretfully I am "running down" the S. S. Australis website due to increasing family and health issues.

 I may occasionally update the site if I receive a great story/photos from ex-crew only

 I know there are still stories to share from ex-crew all over the world, who haven't yet been in touch.